-Thanks to the successes of that state (many of which were real, many made up) other countries decided to follow suit, many of them were not too keen on Marx & Engels’ claims that they had to spend a load of time building an urban proletariat who would then suffer under alienation and rise up to form the vanguard of a historically inevitable revolution and decided to skip all that and go straight from mostly being peasants to being communists, shooting anyone who disagreed or tried to suggest other options.
+Thanks to the successes of that state (many of which were real, many made up) other countries decided to follow suit.
+Many of them were not too keen on Marx & Engels’ claims that they had to spend a load of time on things...
+Building an urban proletariat who would then suffer under alienation and rise up to form the vanguard of a historically inevitable revolution...
+They decided to skip all that and go straight from mostly being peasants to being communists, and shooting anyone who disagreed or tried to suggest other options.

 By the second half of the 20th Century, a vast area of the world was painted red.
-From the iron curtain of Europe to the far east, and down into South East Asia, dotted across Africa various liberation movements claimed socialism as an inspiration, and in South America too.
+From the iron curtain of Europe to the far east, down into South East Asia, and dotted across Africa.
+Various liberation movements claimed socialism as an inspiration.

-But then it all came crashing down (for so many reasons, let’s not go there right now!) and in a very short period of time almost all of these states went defunct, changed political direction entirely, or ceased to exist.
+But then it all came crashing down.
+(For so many reasons, let’s not go there right now!).
+And in a very short period of time, almost all of these states went defunct.
+They changed political direction entirely.
+Or ceased to exist.

-Some of them, of course, just opportunistically changed their tie and claimed to always be a capitalist/nationalist/god-emperor/whatever and carried on much as before.
+Some of them, of course, just opportunistically changed their tie and claimed to always have been a capitalist/nationalist/god-emperor/whatever and carried on much as before.

 So, they are a different and lighter variety these days.

-Let’s see who the hangers on (or those who know it will all come around again!) are.
+Let’s see who the hangers-on are.
+(Rr those who know it will all come around again!).

-Russia doesn’t count – just because Putin was in the KGB doesn’t actually make the country he runs a Communist Country and just because something was doesn’t mean it always must be (Ethiopia has been a monarchy, a communist country, a democracy all in the last few decades, things change!).
+Russia doesn’t count.
+Just because Putin was in the KGB doesn’t actually make the country he runs a Communist Country.
+And just because something was doesn’t mean it always must be.

 Being a member of a communist party doesn’t actually make you a communist.
 It just makes you a member of a club (loads of people join clubs and don’t believe the principles, that’s normal).